Gravitational wave backgrounds from coalescing black hole binaries at cosmic dawn: an upper bound: Summary and discussion

 In this paper, we consider the gravitational wave background (GWB) produced by binary black hole (BBH) mergers originating from the high-$z$ universe at the cosmic dawn.
 Since overproduction of ionizing photons from stellar progenitors of those BBHs is constrained by the {\it Planck} measured optical depth of the universe to electron scattering, the total stellar mass formed during the epoch of reionization has an upper bound.
 Using a semi-analytical model of the reionization history, we quantify the critical stellar mass density for a metal-enriched PopII stellar population that lead reionization dominantly as $\rho_\star \simeq 10^7~\msun~{\rm Mpc}^{-3}$ (see Eq.~\ref{eq:rhostar_app}).
 This value is lowered if other rarer but more intense radiation sources (e.g., metal-free PopIII stars) could contribute to reionization.

-Under this constraint from the reionization history, the merger rate for the high-$z$ BBH population becomes as high as $R_{\rm BBH}\simeq 5-30~{\rm Gpc}^{-3}~{\rm yr}^{-1}$ at $z\simeq 0$ for a wide range of the parameters of the delay-time distribution (DTD) for BBH coalescences.
+Under this constraint from the reionization history, the merger rate for the high-$z$ BBH population becomes as high as $R_{\rm BBH}\simeq 5-30~{\rm Gpc}^{-3}~{\rm yr}^{-1}$ at $z\simeq 0$ for a wide range of the parameters of the delay-time distribution (DTD) for BBH coalescences, where the merging-BBH formation efficiency is assumed to be as high as $f_{\rm BBH}(\equiv \dot{\rho}_{\rm BBH}/\dot{\rho}_{\star}) \simeq 0.02$.
 Since a vast majority of the BBHs merge in the early universe, the merger rate increases to $R_{\rm BBH}\simeq 10^{3-4}~{\rm Gpc}^{-3}~{\rm yr}^{-1}$ at $z\simeq 6-10$ for the DTD index of $1.0\la n \la 1.5$.
 As a result of their frequent mergers, the amplitude of the GWB produced by the high-$z$ BBH population can be $\Omega_{\rm gw}\simeq 1.48_{-1.27}^{+1.80}\times 10^{-9}$ at $f=25~{\rm Hz}$, where the Advanced LIGO/Virgo detectors are the most sensitive.
 The GWB spectrum is significantly flattened at $f\ga 20-30~{\rm Hz}$ from the value of $2/3$ and peaks inside the frequency window of the LIGO/Virgo observations.
 Note that the flattened spectrum was predicted by previous studies \citep{Inayoshi_2016, Perigois_2020} but the conclusion still holds even with the BBH properties updated from the LIGO-Virgo O3a observing run and with the new Planck estimated value of $\tau_{\rm e}$.
 This strong and characteristic GWB signal is detectable at the Advanced LIGO-Virgo design sensitivity.
 The detection of this level of GWB would also indicate a major contribution of the high-$z$ BBH population to the local GW events.

 We also consider a high-$z$ BBH population that follows a mass function more top-heavy than in the local universe, motivated by the expected nature of high-$z$ star formation \citep[e.g.,][]{Hirano_2014}, BBH formation channels \citep{K14, Inayoshi_2017}, and possible subsequent growth processes via gas accretion \citep{Inayoshi_HE_2016,Tagawa_2020,Safarzadeh_2020}.
 With a mass spectrum with a higher minimum mass, the peak frequency of the GWB moves to a lower value and thus the flattening of the spectrum becomes more prominent; namely, the spectral index becomes negative at $f>20$ Hz.
 Even with the constraint from cosmic reionization, the GWB strength becomes as strong as $\Omega_{\rm gw}\simeq 4\times 10^{-9}$ at $f=20-25$ Hz.
 A detection of such a unique spectrum with the design sensitivity would allow us to extract information on a top-heavy-like mass function of the high-$z$ BBH merger population.